In Thanksgiving message, Trump hails military gains and 'big, beautiful, fat tax cuts'

 According to a majority of economists in a recent Reuters poll, U.S. Republicans are not expected to push the tax cuts through Congress this year.
 Economists are also skeptical that the legislation would provide a significant boost to the economy.

-Reporting by David Brunnstrom; Editing by David Chance and Jonathan Oatis
+Reporting by David Brunnstrom and Roberta Rampton; Editing by David Chance and Jonathan Oatis